thegetty/quire/.github/pull_request_template.md

 Thank you for contributing to Quire!
 Please complete the form below to submit your pull request for review.

+*For the Title of this pull request, please use the format "Type/Issue-#: Brief description."
+For Type, the options are Fix, Feature, Docs, or Chore.
+Issue-# is only needed if this pull request addresses an [exisiting issue](https://github.com/thegetty/quire/issues).*

 ### Checklist

-Please put an `x` next to the boxes that apply
+Please put an `X` within the brackets that apply `[X]`.

 - [ ] I have read the [CONTRIBUTING.md](https://github.com/thegetty/quire/blob/main/CONTRIBUTING.md) file.